vpelss/Tarot_Script/README.md

 - Works with dotgo.com services so cell phones with texting can get your readings.
 See: https://www.dotgo.com/Publishers/Resources/DOTGOSimulator/ and type emogic.
 - Could be integrated into content management systems such as drupal if it allows php code and file() calls.
 - And more...

-For more detailed examples of what is possible with this script, go to Tarot of Timeless Truth and Aido Wedo and Zone31 check out the many free tarot card readings!

 Requires PERL.